 Here are some options if the cost of a NYC nanny is too high:

-Look into a local day care center near you.
+- Day care: Look into a local day care center near you.
 Just make sure the hours work for your schedule.
 Compare daycares versus nanny shares.